AdobeDocs/experience-platform.en/help/identity-service/namespaces.md

 Working with identity namespaces requires an understanding of the various Adobe Experience Platform services involved.
 Before beginning to work with namespaces, please review the documentation for the following services:

-- [[!DNL Real-Time Customer Profile]](../profile/home.md): Provides a unified, customer profile in real time based on aggregated data from multiple sources.
+* [[!DNL Real-Time Customer Profile]](../profile/home.md): Provides a unified, customer profile in real time based on aggregated data from multiple sources.
-- [[!DNL Identity Service]](./home.md): Gain a better view of individual customers and their behavior by bridging identities across devices and systems.
+* [[!DNL Identity Service]](./home.md): Gain a better view of individual customers and their behavior by bridging identities across devices and systems.
-- [[!DNL Privacy Service]](../privacy-service/home.md): Identity namespaces are used in compliance requests for legal privacy regulations like the General Data Protection Regulation (GDPR).
+* [[!DNL Privacy Service]](../privacy-service/home.md): Identity namespaces are used in compliance requests for legal privacy regulations like the General Data Protection Regulation (GDPR).
 Each privacy request is made relative to a namespace in order to identify which consumers' data should be affected.

 ## Understanding identity namespaces

 A fully qualified identity includes an ID value and a namespace.
 When matching record data across profile fragments, as when [!DNL Real-Time Customer Profile] merges profile data, both the identity value and the namespace must match.

-For example, two profile fragments may contain different primary IDs but they share the same value for the "Email" namespace, therefore [!DNL Platform] is able to see that these fragments are actually the same individual and brings the data together in the identity graph for the individual.
+For example, two profile fragments may contain different primary IDs but they share the same value for the "Email" namespace, therefore Experience Platform is able to see that these fragments are actually the same individual and brings the data together in the identity graph for the individual.

 ![](images/identity-service-stitching.png)